 - I process mandatory declassification review and Freedom of Information Act (FOIA) requests for documents in our holdings.

-- I enter descriptions into the Archival Research Catalog (ARC).
+- I enter descriptions into the Online Catalog.

 - I have conducted research on PERPOS, a prototype system that enables archivists to gain physical and intellectual control of the user-created files contained on the computer hard drives from the George H. W. Bush administration.